-With the generous support of The CH Foundation, TTUSHC School of Health Professions, and J.T & Margaret Talkington School of Visual and Performing Arts, The Hub is proud to introduce the 2019 Performance Innovation Speaker Series (PIS).
-The PIS is dedicated to advancing West Texas by showcasing innovation through research impact, creative performance, and entrepreneurship.
-Three dynamic keynote speakers have been invited to share how they have advanced their collective thinking of ideas to societal impact!
+The Performance Innovation Speaker Series is dedicated to advancing West Texas by showcasing innovation through research impact, creative performance, and entrepreneurship.
+In 2019, three dynamic keynote speakers were been invited to share how they have advanced their collective thinking of ideas to societal impact!

 Tony Award Winning Sound Designer & Composer and Instructor at Princeton University's Lewis Center for the Arts.

 Robert Kaplowitz has been lucky enough to spend the last 21 years composing and designing sound.
 He has been honored with both a Tony for Best Sound Design of A Musical (2009-10, Fela!) and an OBIE for Sustained Excellence in Sound Design (2006-7 Season), among a number of other awards and nominations.

 His professional credits include over 300 productions — he has also been a resident designer/dramaturg for more than a hundred new play workshops.
 As a composer, his work has been heard in dance, theater, and museums; as a designer, he has had the privilege of traveling the world and working with some of theater's greatest artists.